Stephanian (stage): Base of the Stephanian

 The Westphalian-Stephanian boundary is controversial and has not been formally defined.
 The early part of the Stephanian is difficult to recognize in much of Europe, due to sediment hiatuses or a transition from coal to unfossiliferous red beds.
 This issue is most apparent in the Lorraine-Saar-Nahe Basin of France and Germany, where a long hiatus occupies several million years between the Westphalian D and Stephanian A substages.

 Several workarounds have been proposed, but many bring forward their own problems.
-Many sources air on the side of caution and position the start of the Stephanian at the end of the hiatus.
+Many sources err on the side of caution and position the start of the Stephanian at the end of the hiatus.
 By that time, Kasimovian-type plant species are well-established, suggesting that part of the Westphalian D is Kasimovian in age.
 Other studies disagree with this approach, instead defining the Westphalian-Stephanian boundary at a major transition of plant faunas prior to the hiatus.

 Northwest Spain seems to offer a potential solution to the debate, since the regions of Asturias and Cantabria offer undisrupted and fossil-rich sediments which appear to fill in the gap between Westphalian D and Stephanian A. Most Carboniferous stratigraphers accept the utility of this interval, which has been named as the "Cantabrian" substage, the earliest substage of the Stephanian.
 Kasimovian-type plants first appear just above the base of the Cantabrian, arguing that the base of the Stephanian is slightly older than the start of the Kasimovian (around 307 Ma).